tomwhite/pynndescent/README.md

 and each chunk processed in its own partition.
 A distributed heap is used to update the state of the graph using a MapReduce operation.

+### Distance data

+The data points are _not_ chunked in this algorithm.
+This is because when distances are computed (during initialization and update of the current graph) the points concerned are not constrained to the local chunk - they can be anywhere in the data.

+For this reason the data is distributed to all workers so they can compute distances.

+Note that PCA is typically run on the data first (to avoid the curse of dimensionality), so a 1 million row dataset with 50 dimensions would take around 400MB of storage.
+This size is very feasible to distribute (e.g. via Spark broadcast), but for much larger datasets alternative arrangements may be needed (e.g. load from Zarr storage in the cloud).

 ### Sparse arrays

 Sparse arrays are used for heap updates in MapReduce.
 The following table